abbreviatedman/api-class/fundamentals-of-api-development/talks/api-architectures/index.md

 ---

-## RPS Is Used:
+## RPC Is Used:

+- With microservices.
 - When speed and low bandwidth are the #1 priorities
-- When being user-friendly to multiple clients is not.
+- When being user-friendly to multiple clients is not a major priority.

 ---